bonohu/SAQE/README.md

 # SAQE
-Systematic Analysis for Quantification of Expression
+Systematic Analysis for Quantification of Expression (SAQE) is a set of scripts for quantification of transcripts using RNA-seq.